Bell and Wichita State host UAB

 Wichita, Kansas; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Wichita State takes on UAB after Xavier Bell scored 23 points in Wichita State’s 78-67 win over the Tulane Green Wave.
+BOTTOM LINE: Wichita State takes on UAB after Xavier Bell scored 23 points in Wichita State’s 78-67 victory over the Tulane Green Wave.

-The Shockers are 11-4 on their home court.
-Wichita State is the top team in the AAC with 40.3 points in the paint led by Quincy Ballard averaging 9.0.
+The Shockers have gone 11-4 at home.
+Wichita State has a 1-1 record in one-possession games.

-The Blazers are 11-3 in AAC play.
-UAB leads the AAC scoring 83.6 points per game while shooting 46.5%.
+The Blazers are 11-3 against AAC opponents.
+UAB is sixth in the AAC with 23.8 defensive rebounds per game led by Yaxel Lendeborg averaging 7.2.

-Wichita State is shooting 45.3% from the field this season, 0.9 percentage points higher than the 44.4% UAB allows to opponents.
+Wichita State scores 74.8 points per game, 1.1 fewer points than the 75.9 UAB gives up.
 UAB averages 6.7 made 3-pointers per game this season, 1.9 fewer made shots on average than the 8.6 per game Wichita State allows.

 The matchup Thursday is the first meeting this season for the two teams in conference play.